emeb/up5k_riscv/README.md

 Thanks to the developers of all the tools and cores used for this.
 In particular

-* Clifford Wolf <clifford@clifford.at> for the picorv32 and icestorm, etc.
+* Claire Wolf <clifford@clifford.at> for the picorv32 and icestorm, etc.
 * Sylvain Munaut for working examples and assistance.
 * Dave Shah for knowing almost everything.